Stormwater Discharges from Small Construction Activities

 Even if you are eligible for coverage under a general permit, you may opt to request coverage under an individual permit.

-If your activity is associated with the production or exploration of oil and gas, your project may be under the jurisdiction of the Texas Railroad Commission and you may need authorization under the NPDES program .
+If your activity is associated with the production or exploration of oil and gas, your project may be under the jurisdiction of the Texas Railroad Commission and you may need authorization under the National Pollution Discharge Elimination System program .

 New Effluent Limits

-The TPDES Construction General Permit (CGP), TXR150000, was issued on February 19, 2013, and became effective on March 5, 2013.
-The narrative effluent limitations guidelines described in this rule (40 CFR 45 ) will be incorporated into the reissued permit.
+The Texas Pollutant Discharge Elimination System Construction General Permit, TXR150000, was issued on February 19, 2013, and became effective on March 5, 2013.
+The narrative guidelines for effluent limitations in this rule (40 CFR 45 ) will be incorporated into the reissued permit.

 According to the ELGs, all construction sites that are currently required to obtain permit coverage must implement a range of non-numeric effluent limits in the form of erosion and sediment controls and pollution prevention measures.
-There are no numeric effluent limits established for small construction projects that are not part of a larger common plan of development.
+Small construction projects that are not part of a larger common plan of development don't have numeric effluent limits.

 We encourage you to Contact us if you have difficulty determining which method of authorization best meets your particular circumstance.